tuenti/secrets-manager/README.md

   - *vault-crd* uses Hashicorp Vault as the source of truth, while *secrets-manager* has been designed to support other backends (we only support Vault for now,though).
   - *vault-crd* uses [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) while *secrets-manager* uses configmaps.
 Configmap was the very first step, but we will migrate it to CRDs as part of our short-term roadmap.
   - *vault-crd* supports KV1 and pki engines, while *secrets-manager* supports KV1 and KV2.
 It is also in our roadmap to support more engines.

+# How it works

+*secrets-manager* gets initialized with a Vault token and a Kubernetes configmap.
+While it's running it will be checking in the background:

+- If Vault token is close to expire and if that's the case, renewing it.
+- The Kubernetes configmap data, reloading the mounted config file in case there is any change.

 ## Configmap